Cryru/Emotion/Documents/SoundManager.md

 The `SoundManager` uses OpenAL in the background.
 All actions are executed on a specified thread where the audio context is created and is managed through the `ThreadManager` class - accessible by the global `ALThread` class.
 The AL loop's frequency is controlled by the `Context.Flags.SoundThreadFrequency` flag and is 200 milliseconds by default. **The ALThread does not run while the host is unfocused, but layers will still be updated.**

 AL errors are checked every tick and will cause the engine to crash.
-Additionally monitoring properties of the layer, such as `Status`, `PlaybackLocation`, `ReportedVolume` and the removal of playlist tracks are updated on the ALThread, which means the values you can access are cached copies.
-There are some exceptions to this as some functions (`Play`, `QueuePlay`, `Pause`, `StopPlayingAll`) will override the cache with a predicted value.
+Additionally monitoring properties of the layer, such as `Status`, `PlaybackLocation`, `ReportedVolume`, `CurrentlyPlayingFile`, `TotalDuration`, and the removal of playlist tracks are updated on the ALThread, which means the values you can access are cached copies.

 The creation and cleanup of `SoundFile` assets is also managed by the `SoundManager`.
 When the `AssetLoader` destroys a `SoundFile` it unlinks it, but it is added to a list of tracks to be destroyed once they are no longer in use.
 This means that in an endlessly looping layer the track will **never** be cleaned up from memory.